K3RM1T-CYBER/AES_RSA_Decrypt_Encrypt_File/README.md

 2 : Your encrypted file, your RSA private key (4096), and the credentials.cre file (only if you decrypt a file), the file to be decrypted must be in the current directory of the script.

+###### **Generate the RSA key pair**

+`To generate an RSA key pair, you just have to choose option number 3`

 ###### **Encryption**

-`To encrypt a file, you must enter its name when the program asks you to.
+`To encrypt a file, it must be in the current directory of the program.
+Then choose option number 1 of the program and follow the instructions`
-.
-Once the file is encrypted, you must keep the IV and the password that allow you to decrypt your file. `

 ###### **Decryption**

-`To decrypt the file, you need to enter the file name with .enc extension when the program asks you to.
-Then enter the IV and password associated with the file to decrypt it.`
+`To decrypt a file, it must be in the program's current directory.
+Then choose program option number 2 and follow the instructions`